dansgithubuser/webgl-canvas/README.md

 Replace occurrences of `canvas.getContext('2d')` with `new WebGLContext(canvas)`.

 ## New Functionality
 The main benefit comes from decoupling geometry from rendering.
 By default, a `WebGLContext`'s `mode` is `'immediate'`, which makes it act like a 2D context.
-TODO
+If the mode is set to `'retained'`, then:

+- Usual rendering instead creates a geometry.
+- Geometry must be explicitly `clear`ed and `display`ed.

 ## What's Supported
 See which methods are defined in the `WebGLContext` class.